daipendency/daipendency/README.md

 ## CLI Usage

-### `daipendency extract-dep`: Extract the documentation of a dependency in a crate
+### `daipendency extract-dep`: Extract the documentation of a dependency

-To extract the documentation of a dependency of **the crate in the current directory**, pass the name of the dependency.
+To extract the documentation of a dependency of **the project in the current directory**, pass the name of the dependency.
 For example:

 ```sh
 daipendency extract-dep thiserror
 ```

-Alternatively, you can specify the path to the crate that contains the dependency with the `--dependant` option.
+Alternatively, you can specify the path to the project that contains the dependency with the `--dependant` option.
 For example:

 ```sh
 daipendency extract-dep --dependant=/path/to/your/crate thiserror
 ```

-**This command will honour the version of the dependency specified in the `Cargo.toml` file.**
+**This command will honour the version of the dependency specified in the manifest file**, like `Cargo.toml` in the case of a Rust crate.

-### `daipendency extract`: Extract the documentation of a crate
+### `daipendency extract`: Extract the documentation of a library

-To extract the documentation from a library, pass the path to the library.
+To extract the documentation from a library, pass the path to it.
 For example:

 ```sh
 daipendency extract /path/to/library